akka/akka-projection/docs/src/main/paradox/running.md

 Java
 :  @@snip [CassandraProjectionDocExample.java](/examples/src/test/java/jdocs/cassandra/CassandraProjectionDocExample.java) { #daemon-imports #running-with-daemon-process }

 For this example, we configure as many `ShardedDaemonProcess` as tags and we define the behavior factory to return `ProjectionBehavior` wrapping each time a different `Projection` instance.
-Finally, the Sharded Daemon to use the `ProjectionBehavior.Stop` as its control stop message.
+Finally, the `ShardedDaemon` is configured to use the `ProjectionBehavior.Stop` as its control stop message.

 ### Projection Behavior

 The `ProjectionBehavior` is an Actor `Behavior` that knows how to manage the Projection lifecyle.
-The Projection starts to consume the events as soon as the actor is spawn and will restart the source in case of failures (see @ref:[Projection Settings](projection-settings.md)).
+The Projection starts to consume the events as soon as the actor is spawned and will restart the source in case of failures (see @ref:[Projection Settings](projection-settings.md)).

 ### Running with local Actor